abdrehman1435/Face-Mask-Detector/README.md

 <ul>
 <li>Create a GitHub account if you don’t have one already.
 You can sign up for free at GitHub.</li>
 <li>Create a new repository on GitHub by clicking the [New] button on the top left corner of the page.
 You can name your repository as you like, such as “flask-app”.
 You can also add a description, a README file, a license, and a .gitignore file for Python. </li>
-<li>The code uses Gunicorn to serve your app in a production setting.
-Install Flask, Gunicorn, and other dependencies using the command
++ The code uses Gunicorn to serve your app in a production setting.
+Install Flask, Gunicorn, and other dependencies using the command pip install -r requirements.txt.
-`pip install -r requirements.txt ` .</li>
 <li>Create a new Web Service on Render, and give Render permission to access your new repo.</li>
 </ul>